 You just got a positive pregnancy test!
 Yay!!
 Congratulations!!
 But now what?
 What do you do next?
-Well, you’ll want to call your OBGYN and make a confirmation of the pregnancy appointment ASAP!
+Well, you’ll want to call your OBGYN and make a pregnancy confirmation appointment ASAP!

 This is your first prenatal doctor’s visit!
 This post includes what to expect and what you’ll want to ask!

-Here’s what to expect at your pregnancy confirmation appointment!
+What to expect at your pregnancy confirmation appointment:

-Hopefully you’ve been to the OBGYN before this, but if you haven’t, this is what most rooms look like.
+You’ve probably been to the OBGYN before this.
+But if you haven’t, this is what most rooms look like.